-Vetting in post-conflict environments involves background checks, records checks, and publication vetting.
-Actual vetting begins when the investigating team (one international and one local investigator) interviews the applicant.
-The team should ask each candidate a standard set of comprehensive questions in order to obtain and confirm basic information regarding the identity and background information the candidate provided on the application.
-Following the interview, the team should conduct a background investigation to establish the overall truthfulness of the applicant's claims and to uncover any credible evidence of wrongdoing.
-The background check should cover such essentials as age, citizenship, schooling, work history, claimed special skills, and any documents the applicant submitted.
-The investigating team should also interview people who know the candidate well: people who provided the candidate's references as well as neighbors, employers, co-workers, relatives, municipal authorities, teachers, community leaders, and local religious leaders.
+interview people who know the candidate well: people who provided the candidate's references as well as neighbors, employers, co-workers, relatives, municipal authorities, teachers, community leaders, and local religious leaders.
 In many cases, it will be helpful to have an applicant draw a map to his or her home and community, since street names and numbers can be rare in post-conflict settings.

-Simultaneously, the vetting team runs a publicrecords check on the applicant.
-Although weak states often have few credible records, a publicrecords audit can prove useful to determine document fraud, criminal activity, and allegations of human rights abuses.
+Simultaneously, the vetting team runs a public-records check on the applicant.
+Although weak states often have few credible records, a public-records audit can prove useful to determine document fraud, criminal activity, and allegations of human rights abuses.
 Sources of information include old government records, domestic and international nongovernmental organizations, the United Nations, and other government sources such as U.S. watch lists.
 The records audit should produce a weighted index of record veracity, breadth, depth, and applicability.

 Publication vetting is a direct appeal to the population to solicit local knowledge of a candidate's past wrongdoing.
 Safe, anonymous channels must be established so that victims can give information without suffering reprisal.
 In this form of vetting, the candidate's picture, name(s), physical description, place of birth, and unique recruiting identity number are publicized nationally to afford witnesses and victims an opportunity to identify undesirable candidates.
-Mediums for publication vetting include radio and television stations, especially those with nationwide coverage; national and regional newspaper inserts; and posters and face-books positioned at transportation hubs, commercial districts, victim centers, refugee and internally displaced people camps, and major community centers such as churches, schools, and sports events.
+Mediums for publication vetting include radio and television stations, especially those with nationwide coverage; national and regional newspaper inserts; and posters and face-books positioned at transportation hubs, commercial districts, victim centers, refugee and internally displaced people camps, and major community centers such as churches, schools, and sports stadiums.
 The team might also ask select members of the public who possess special knowledge of past crimes, such as solicitors, academic researchers, civil society groups, and journalists, to submit relevant information concerning the human rights records of candidates.
 Because publication vetting invites false accusations, the vetting staff must allocate extra time for investigating complaints.
 While publication vetting is resource-intensive, the cost of not engaging the public in vetting is greater, given the limitations of background checks and public records in failed states and post-conflict environments.